 This appendix of “patlets” — pattern summaries — might help you find a pattern that addresses some particular problem or context you have in your Scrum team, or might help you find a pattern you vaguely recall having heard of.
 The patlets are simple problem / solution pairs that summarize the core of each pattern.
 We encourage you to go back and read the original pattern to pick up important subtleties not covered here.

 § 1 The Spirit of the Game.
-If the rules of Scrum are considered as being enough to “implement Scrum” but people don't know why, then explicitly emphasize the spirit, not the rules of Scrum, to be a part of the culture.
+If team members believe they can “implement Scrum” by following its rules instead of acting on the deeper rationales behind them, then explicitly emphasize the spirit, not the rules of Scrum, as a foundation for the culture.

 § 2 The Mist Great works start with a vague longing across some community.
 Therefore, an individual, or a collective mind of several individuals, conceives a vision of how to improve quality of life.